univec-ai/postvec/web/docs/guides/indexes.md

 | `immediate` | In the `enable()`/`adopt()` transaction | Blocking `CREATE INDEX` |
 | `auto` | After the worker sees the queue drain | Blocking, **and** occupies the only worker |

 Both non-manual modes are blocking.
-PostgreSQL forbids `CONCURRENTLY` inside those transactions. `auto` additionally pauses embedding, migrations, cursor backfill, and heartbeats for that database while it builds.
+PostgreSQL forbids `CONCURRENTLY` inside those transactions. `auto` also pauses embedding, migrations, cursor backfill and heartbeats for that database while it builds.

 For this reason, `auto` is opt-in and is intended for small, quiet tables.
 Large or write-heavy tables should remain on `manual` and use:

 ```sql
 CREATE INDEX CONCURRENTLY docs_body_hnsw